Varnes Medal

 • Marcel Hurlimann, Zizheng Guo, Carol Puig‑Polo, Vicente Medina (2022) Impacts of future climate and land cover changes on landslide susceptibility: regional scale modelling in the Val d’Aran region (Pyrenees, Spain), Landslides Vol.19 (1) :99–118

-The IPL-KLC award will be given for three success projects implemented within IPL at each World Landslide Forum by evaluating the previous 3 year activities.
+The IPL award was given for three success projects implemented within IPL at each World Landslide Forum by evaluating the previous 3 year activities.
 The achievement of IPL projects is much affected by the finances and the infrastructure of the developed or developing country.
 The aim of the IPL Award for Success is not to select the Best IPL project, but to select the Successful IPL projects relative to the circumstances of the group.

 • Awards for the winner(s) are 3000 USD and Certificate